jianyangqt/gctb_doc/md/4BayesianAlphabet.md

 **\--gamma** 0,0.01,0.1,1

-When BayesR is used, this speficies the gamma values seperated by comma, each defines the scaling factor for the variance of a mixture component.
+When BayesR is used, this speficies the gamma values seperated by comma, each representing the scaling factor for the variance of a mixture component.
 Note that the number of values should match that in \--pi.

 **\--hsq** 0.5